-- 2.1 The application is for full planning permission for the erection of four blocks to create 9 individual commercial units comprising industrial (Class E(c and g), B2 and B8) and provision for associated estate access, car parking, HGV parking, cycle shelter, refuse storage, residents parking, diversion of the existing PROW, landscaping, ecology mitigation, suds and off-site highway works under section 278 of the Highway Act. - 2.2 The principle of the planning application, in delivering new commercial units in a sustainable location with predominantly industrial and employment-related uses is supported.
+- 2.1 The application is for full planning permission for the erection of four blocks to create 9 individual commercial units comprising industrial (Class E(c and g), B2 and B8) and provision for associated estate access, car parking, HGV parking, cycle shelter, refuse storage, residents parking, diversion of the existing PROW, landscaping, ecology mitigation, suds and off-site highway works under section 278 of the Highway Act. - 2.2 The principle of the planning application, in delivering new commercial units in a sustainable location with predominantly industrial and employmentrelated uses is supported.
 The site is allocated in the adopted plan within the Site Allocations DPD (2010) as an existing employment site with a proposed allocation for extension to the east.
 Appropriate uses being set out in Development Policy DP5.
 Whilst the proposal involves a modest amount of office floor space, this is not considered to have a detrimental impact on the site's primary economic function in accordance with Core Strategy Policy CE1 (Centres and Employment Classification and Hierarchy) promotes economic development through the regeneration and intensification of previously developed land.
-Policy CE3 states that Employment Zones will accommodate business developments that are not suited to Mixed-Use Centres, including industry and warehousing. - 2.3 The proposal is considered to introduce a well-designed and contextual building that would relate and enhance the adjoining existing commercial site (Anderson site) and contribute to local employment opportunities, vitality, and wider Colchester economy in accordance with Development policies DP1 and DP5 of the adopted local plan. - 2.4 The proposed development is considered to have been designed to minimise the impact on neighbouring amenities and would not affect daylight, sunlight and privacy or outlook of neighbouring properties to an unacceptable extent.
-As such, the application is considered acceptable and in accordance with Development Policy DP1 (Design and Amenity) of the adopted local Plan. - 2.5 The proposal is considered to be in a sustainable location and measures have been designed and incorporated into the scheme to address sustainable urban drainage, ecology, landscaping and noise issues in accordance with planning policies.
-The proposal would involve off-site highway improvement which would require a separate highways agreement under section 278 of the Highway Act with the Highway Authority, in this case, National Highways (Highway England).
+Policy CE3 states that Employment Zones will accommodate business developments that are not suited to Mixed-Use Centres, including industry and warehousing.
+The site is also an allocation in the Section 2 CBLP by policy SS11 Marks Tey following modifications requested by the Inspector.
+This policy allocation now carries great weight given the very advanced stage in the plan making process.

-- 2.6 Finally, the application includes a section 106 agreement with suitable planning obligations and financial contributions to mitigate the impacts of the development, thus the planning application is considered to be acceptable and in accordance with adopted planning policy, subject to the planning conditions and planning obligation listed. - 2.7 The application is subsequently recommended for approval.
+- 2.3 The site is also allocated for employment uses by the Adopted Marks Tey NP at Policy MT15 which seeks to defer delivery of trip generating development until the planned A12 road improvements are delivered to avoid adverse highway impacts (also MT01) and to provide direct site access (negating the need to use Old London Road).
+In the absence of a highway objection or evidence of harm on the grounds of network capacity nor safety, there is not considered to be substantive grounds to justify delayed delivery of the scheme especially given its associated public benefits (economic growth and jobs). - 2.4 The proposal is considered to introduce a well-designed and contextual building that would relate and enhance the adjoining existing commercial site (Anderson site) and contribute to local employment opportunities, vitality, and wider Colchester economy in accordance with Development policies DP1 and DP5 of the adopted local plan. - 2.5 The proposed development is considered to have been designed to minimise the impact on neighbouring amenities and would not affect daylight, sunlight and privacy or outlook of neighbouring properties to an unacceptable extent.
+As such, the application is considered acceptable and in accordance with Development Policy DP1 (Design and Amenity) of the adopted local Plan. - 2.6 The proposal is considered to be in a sustainable location and measures have been designed and incorporated into the scheme to address sustainable urban drainage, ecology, landscaping and noise issues in accordance with planning policies.
+The proposal would involve off-site highway improvements which would require a separate highways agreement under section 278 of the Highway Act with the Highway Authority, in this case, National Highways (Highway England). - 2.7 Finally, the application includes a section 106 agreement with suitable planning obligations and financial contributions to mitigate the impacts of the development, thus the planning application is considered to be acceptable and in accordance with adopted planning policy, subject to the planning conditions and planning obligations/contributions listed.